pgdogdev/docs/docs/features/metrics.md

 ## OpenMetrics

-!!! note
-    OpenMetrics suppport is currently a work in progress.
-Some metrics are missing.
-    Progress will be reported in GitHub: [issue #70](https://github.com/pgdogdev/pgdog/issues/70).

 [OpenMetrics](https://openmetrics.io/) is a standard for displaying metrics that can be ingested by a multitude of agents, e.g., Datadog, Prometheus, etc.

 The endpoint is disabled by default.
 You can enable it by configuring which port it should run on: